AutoFlowResearch/SmartPeak/docs/guide/cli.rst

     This parameter is optional.
 The default value is ''.

     -l    --load-session  (required)
-    The path to session file, or a directory with structured file organization (prefer session file)
+    The path to a session file, or to a directory with a structured file organization (session file is preferred)

     -r    --report
     Specify a report type to export.